 Theoretically, this should go to robots on the assembly line, except welders work in ways robots simply can't.

-Technically, the job is about fusing metal parts.
-But AI doesn't excel in cramped spaces and ensuring that metal pieces are correctly assembled.
+Technically, the job involves fusing metal parts.
+But AI doesn't excel in cramped spaces or ensuring that metal pieces are correctly assembled.

 Woodworkers